Starter friendly investing is a difficult concept if money hasn’t been a passion of yours, like it has for me…

 I have written about the best way to select a good stock investment here.

-If the work required to select stocks is something you want more assistance with, there are many good and not so good newsletters, available to guide you.
+If the work required to select stocks is something you want more assistance with, then you need to grab your free call with me by schedulign a time here.

 If you are going to use Robinhood, or have an interest in what others are thinking are good stock investments, here is a list of 10 good newsletters for you to review.